nmasse-itix/Appcelerator-Code/OAuth-Login-Page/README.md

 An OAuth Login Page for Titanium
 ===

-Almost any app on the store propose a customized experience by allowing the user to "login".
+Almost any app on the store proposes a customized experience by allowing the user to "login".
 If the login screen is really easy to design with Titanium, implementing the security protocol (**OAuth**) beneath could be quite challenging.

 Hopefully, since Appcelerator is now part of Axway, we can use the *Axway API Gateway* to implement the **OAuth** protocol and just use it in Titanium.
 Here is how to do it...